mikeperry-tor/acwiki/Signaling-Channels/Documentation-of-Use.md

 ### DNS

-DNS is an excellent example of a signaling channel that needs to add reliability, fragmentation, framing (eg HTTP or JSONRPC), and possibly encryption in order to work with arbitrary **Network RPC APIs**.
+DNS is an excellent example of a signaling channel that needs to add reliability, fragmentation, framing (eg HTTP or JSONRPC), and possibly encryption in order to work with arbitrary **Network APIs**.
 However, this has been done by several implementations:

 - https://www.bamsoftware.com/software/dnstt/
 - https://github.com/EndPositive/slipstream/